-1.5.1 Background 1.5.2 The Localism Act 2011 requires all local authorities to prepare and publish a Pay Policy Statement.
-This statement must set out each authority's policies towards a range of issues relating to its workforce, particularly its senior posts (known as Chief Officers) and its lowest paid employees.
-Pay Policy statements must be prepared for each financial year, approved by full Council and then published.
-What must be included in the Pay Policy Statement - 1.5.3 The Localism Act sets out what must be included in the Pay Policy Statement.
-In particular the statement must include: - The Authority's definition of lowest paid employees and the reasons for adopting that definition, - The policy on remuneration of its Chief Officers including remuneration at recruitment, how pay is increased, the use of performance related pay and bonuses, termination payments and transparency, - The policy on remuneration of its lowest paid employees, and - The relationship between the remuneration of senior posts and that of other employees.
-In preparing the Pay Policy Statement the Authority must also have regard to the Guidance published by the Secretary of State under the Localism Act 2011.
-1.5.4 The Pay Policy Statement attached at Appendix 1 follows the approach agreed by full Council in previous years.
-The statement complies with the requirements of the Localism Act 2011.
-It also takes account of the policies and processes that the Authority already has in place to manage decisions around recruitment, appointment and termination of Chief Officers and the publication of data on senior salaries to comply with the Transparency Code.
-Member Involvement 1.5.5 The Localism Act requires Members to take a greater role in determining pay by ensuring that decisions in relation to pay are taken by those directly accountable to local people.
+- 1.5.2 The Localism Act 2011 ("the Act") requires all local authorities to prepare and publish a Pay Policy Statement.
+This statement must set out each of the Authority's policies on a range of issues relating to its workforce, including the remuneration of its Chief Officers (as defined for the purposes of preparing a Pay Policy Statement by the Act) and the remuneration of its lowest paid employees.
+Pay Policy statements must be prepared for each financial year, approved by full Council, and then published. - 1.5.3 The Act sets out what must be included in the Pay Policy Statement.
+In particular, the statement must include: - The Authority's definition of "lowest-paid employees" and the reasons for adopting that definition, - The policy on remuneration of its Chief Officers including remuneration at recruitment, how pay is increased, the use of performance related pay and bonuses, termination payments and access to such information, - The policy on remuneration of its lowest paid employees, and - The relationship between the remuneration of senior posts and that of other employees.

+In preparing the Pay Policy Statement the Authority must also have regard to the Guidance published by the Secretary of State under the Act.

+1.5.4 The Pay Policy Statement attached as an Appendix to this report follows the approach agreed by full Council in previous years.
+It takes account of the policies and processes that the Authority already has in place to manage decisions around recruitment, appointment and termination of Chief Officers

+- and the publication of data on senior salaries to comply with the Local Government Transparency Code 2015 ("the Transparency Code"). - 1.5.5 The Act requires Members to take a greater role in determining pay by ensuring that decisions in relation to pay are taken by those directly accountable to local people.
 Along with the Transparency Code, the Act's provisions are in place to ensure that communities have access to the information they need to determine whether remuneration, particularly senior employee remuneration, is appropriate and commensurate with responsibility.
-In addition, the Act requires that policies on the pay and reward of the most senior employees are set clearly within the context of the pay of the wider workforce.
-Accountability 1.5.6 Pay Policy Statements and any amendments to them must be considered by a meeting of full Council and cannot be delegated to a committee or sub-committee.
-All decisions on pay and reward must comply with the current Pay Policy Statement.
-Transparency - 1.5.7 The Pay Policy must include information on the Authority's approach to the remuneration of Chief Officers.
-Remuneration includes salary (for Chief Officers who are employed) or payment under a contract for services (for Chief Officers who are self-employed), expenses, bonuses, and performance-related pay as well as severance payments. - 1.5.8 The Act does not require authorities to use their Pay Policy Statements to publish specific numerical data on pay and reward.
+In addition, the Act requires that policies on the pay and reward of the most senior employees are set clearly within the context of the pay of the wider workforce. - 1.5.6 Pay Policy Statements and any amendments to them must be considered by a meeting of full Council and cannot be delegated to a committee or subcommittee.
+All decisions on pay and reward must comply with the current Pay Policy Statement. - 1.5.7 The Pay Policy Statement must include information on the Authority's approach to the remuneration of Chief Officers.
+Remuneration includes salary (for Chief Officers who are employed) or payment under a contract for services (for Chief Officers who are self-employed), expenses, bonuses, and performance-related pay as well as severance payments. - 1.5.8 The Act does not require local authorities to use their Pay Policy Statements to publish specific numerical data on pay and reward.
 However, the Authority does publish data under the Transparency Code as well as the Accounts and Audit (England) Regulations 2015.
-Authorities are asked in the Statutory Guidance to consider the opportunity this presents to put that data within the context of the Authority's agreed policies and to provide the public with clear justification of how their money is being used appropriately in the pay and reward of senior staff.
-Areas of change to the Pay Policy Statement for 2022/23 - 1.5.9 The following areas of the Pay Policy Statement for 2022/23 have been amended: - The North Tyneside Living Wage agreed at full Council on 26 November 2020 is now updated to reflect the rate at April 2021 - The median average salary has moved from £23,568 per annum to £25 770.
-The pay multiple when rounded is 1:6 1.6 Decision options: The following decision options are available for consideration by Council: Option 1 Approve the Pay Policy Statement for 2022/23 Option 2 Not approve the Pay Policy Statement for 2022/23.
-Option 1 is the recommended option.
+Authorities are asked in the Statutory Guidance published under the Act to consider the opportunity this presents to put that data within the context of the Authority's agreed policies and to provide the public with clear justification of how their money is being used appropriately in the pay and reward of senior staff.

+Areas of change to the Pay Policy Statement for 2024/25